Cirieno/ahk-desktop-helper/README.md

 Swap left and right mouse buttons.
 Handy for left-handed people, or those like me with intermittent RSI.

+`swapButtonsOnLoad=true` Apply swapped mouse buttons when the app loads.

 ---

 ### VolumeMouseWheel

 Use the mousewheel to change volume anywhere over the system icons and date/time part of the taskbar.

+`activateOnLoad=true` Enable the feature when the app loads.

 `step=3` The increment by which the volume will change.